-This intentionality in planning and implementation aims to increase durability and flexibility in the regional economy.
-Strengthened communication, collaboration, and information sharing are significant themes throughout the MEDD's goals and objectives as MAG positions itself as a convener and trusted information source for the region.
+Strengthened collaboration and information sharing are significant themes throughout the MEDD's goals and objectives as MAG positions itself as a convener and trusted information source for the region.
+The intentionality of alignment in planning and implementation aims to increase capacity, durability, and flexibility in the regional economy.